fajril/esdc-rules-documentation/RE20 - Material Balance.md

 return esdc.resources['oil']['mid'][-1] == new_resources
 ```

-### RE2018 - Condensate Reserves: Current 2P must be consistent with previous 2P, all discprepancies, and production
+### RE2018 - Condensate Reserves: Current 2P must be consistent with previous 2P, Change from Commerciality, and production

 Severity: `strict`